hectorddmx/diabetes-management/docs/Blood glucose management app.md

 ## Introduction
 Welcome to Distillery!

-For the next couple of weeks you'll build an iOS application from scratch to handle blood glucose levels.
+For the next week you'll build an iOS application from scratch to handle blood glucose levels.
 This task is to measure your current skills and your growth level.

 ## Features